duereg/js-algorithms/README.md

 * Binary Search
 * Merge Sort
 * Quick Sort
+* Shuffle (Fisher–Yates)

+This project contains a collection of solved problems.

-Various problems will be solved to show how to use these basic algorithms and data structures.
+Hopefully these serve as examples of how to use these algorithms and data structures.

-The process of creating this code is documented [here](http://blog.mattblair.co).
+I've documented the process of creating this code [here](http://blog.mattblair.co).

 ##Usage

-If you want access to these basic data structures in your project, include this package.
+If you want access to these data structures in your project, include this package.

 ```shell
 > var algorithms: = require('js-algorithms')